Voss Surfaces in Sine-Gordon Hierarchies: Guichard sequences of Voss surfaces

 \section{Guichard sequences of Voss surfaces}

-In the previous section, we obtained the infinite pmKdV hierarchy of local symmetries $\Phi_n$ and the infinite Khor'kova hierarchy of nonlocal symmetry shadows $\bar\Phi_n$, for~$n$ both positive or negative.
+In the previous section, we recalled the infinite pmKdV hierarchy of local symmetries $\Phi_n$ and the infinite Khor$'$kova hierarchy of nonlocal symmetry shadows $\bar\Phi_n$, for~$n$ both positive or negative.
 Using them in the way described in Proposition~\ref{VsG->Voss}, we obtain families of Voss surfaces, which will be referred to as {\it Guichard sequences}, although Guichard himself considered only $\Phi_n$ and $\Phi_{-n}$.
-These sequences need to be stopped when the resulting Voss surfaces are degenerate or differ by a shift from previous ones.
-This is so, for instance, for all travelling wave initial solutions and the whole pmKdV hierarchy~$\Phi_n$, cf. Guichard~\cite[p.~264]{CG-1890b}.
+We say that such a sequence stops, if the resulting Voss surfaces are degenerate or differ from the previous ones by a shift or correspond to the sum of previously obtained Voss surfaces.
+This is so, for instance, for all travelling wave initial solutions and the whole pmKdV hierarchy~$\Phi_n$, as observed already by Guichard.